Living in Abingdon

 Is Abingdon a good place to live?

-What schools are in Abingdon?
+What are the schools in Abingdon like?

-What is the transport like in Abingdon?
+What is the average house price in Abingdon?

 Where does this data come from?